Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 With a lot more choice in mobile plans, it can be difficult to wade through your options and make a decision.
 Our guide helps you compare mobile plans and find the right one to suit your lifestyle and budget.

 Picking the right plan type for you

 The most important decision that you need to make when picking the right type of plan for you is whether you want to be on a pay monthly contract or have a prepay plan.

-With some pay monthly plans you are locked into a contract term and need to be 18 or over and pass a credit check.
+With some pay monthly plans, you are locked into a contract term, need to be 18 or over and pass a credit check.
 A plan could be 12 or 24 months, and the provider deducts your monthly bill from your credit card or by direct debit.
-Several providers do offer open-term plans which offer greater flexibility.
+Several providers do offer open-term plans, which offer greater flexibility.

 Included in your plan are an allocation of minutes, texts and data and it usually works out cheaper than similar prepay plans.
 You may also have some perks included, but being locked into a contract, it’s difficult to change providers as you may be charged exit fees.

 - Payments automatically deducted